juampam/container_manager/README.md

 ```
 javac container_manager/*.java
 ```
-Please make sure that you are in the repository root diretory when you run the commands
+Please make sure that you are in the repository root directory when you run the commands